- Heart Conditions

 - Diagnostic Services

-Hypertension (or high blood pressure) occurs when your blood pressure readings are consistently 140 over 90, or higher, over a number of weeks – or when one of these numbers is consistently higher.
+Hypertension (also known as high blood pressure) occurs when your blood pressure readings are consistently 140 over 90, or higher, over a number of weeks – or when one of these numbers is consistently higher.

 If left untreated, high blood pressure increases your risk of a heart attack or stroke.
 It can also cause heart and kidney disease, or lead to some forms of dementia.

-- Age: the older you get, the greater the cumulative effects of an unhealthy lifestyle
+The older you get, the greater the cumulative effects of an unhealthy lifestyle.

-- Ethnic origin: individuals from African-Caribbean and South Asian have a greater risk of developing high blood pressure than others
+Individuals from African-Caribbean and South Asia have a greater risk of developing high blood pressure than others.

-- Certain medical conditions: High blood pressure is often a symptom of other medical conditions, such as kidney problems
+High blood pressure is often a symptom of other medical conditions, such as kidney problems.

-To diagnose hypertension, you will need to have your blood pressure checked.
+To diagnose hypertension (high blood pressure), you will need to have your blood pressure checked.
 This can be done by your GP, nurse or other health professional, or you can do this at home using a home kit.

-High blood pressure can be treated via a change in diet and lifestyle or medication – or a combination of both.
-Medications include: ACE inhibitors, calcium channel blockers, diuretics, beta-blockers and alpha-blockers.
+Hypertension (high blood pressure) can be treated via a change in diet and lifestyle or medication – or a combination of both.

-In cases where drugs become ineffective at lowering blood pressure, a minimally invasive procedure called renal denervation may be used to quieten the nerves in the kidney that can cause high blood pressure.
+In cases where drugs have become ineffective at lowering blood pressure, a transcatheter procedure called renal denervation may be used to quieten the nerves in the kidney that can cause high blood pressure.